Quantaxer/Game-Backlogger/README.md

 ## What this application does

 This is a simple web-based application that uses the template that was provided for the first lab.
-It uses Flask as a backend, and JQuery and default CCSS+HTML.
+It uses Flask as a backend, and JQuery and default CSS+HTML.

 This application simply displays a base home screen with a bit of interactivity.
 This screen has Link: an interactive friend to play with.
 You can press a button to make him play an animation, in addition to another button which shows an alert.